UMP 97x40 [M8+M10] GW F300 Lina / N38 - search holder

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
-Furthermore, tiny parts of these devices are able to complicate diagnosis in case of swallowing.
+- Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+Furthermore, small elements of these magnets can complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.